Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 To collect and search logs of cloud resources that run in a space, you must provision an instance of the {{site.data.keyword.loganalysisshort}} service in the same space where those cloud resources are running.
 Logs are collected and stored in Log Search by default.
 When you select a service plan that includes extended search and collection capabilities, logs are also collected and stored in the Log Collection component.
 Log data that is stored in Log Collection is encrypted.

-By default, the {{site.data.keyword.Bluemix_notm}} stores log data for up to 3 days in Log Search:
+By default, the {{site.data.keyword.cloud_notm}} stores log data for up to 3 days in Log Search:

 * A maximum of 500MB per space of data is stored per day.
 Any logs beyond that 500 MB cap are discarded.
 Cap allotments reset each day at 12:30 AM UTC.